 This policy defines the information communicated to the public by the American Board of Surgery regarding applicants and diplomates.

 The ABS considers the personal information and examination record of an applicant or diplomate to be private and confidential.
 When an inquiry regarding an individual's status is received, a general statement is provided indicating the person's current situation in regard to ABS certification, along with his or her certification history.
+The ABS, however, may be legally required to produce personal information and/or examination records of an applicant or diplomate pursuant to a validly-issued legal order or subpoena or as part of any litigation involving ABS.

 Current Certification Status